 3. Use every opportunity to allow children to be part of your world.

 4. Every child is different.
-Learn, respect and support their individuality
+Learn, respect, and support their individuality

 5. You become a better leader by being a better father.

-Steven has covered governments, emerging market corporates and multinationals his entire career.
-He has had responsibility for driving content, innovation and transactional solutions across Citi’s sovereign, supranational, corporate and local governments client base.
+Steven has covered governments, emerging market corporates, and multinationals his entire career.
+He has had responsibility for driving content, innovation, and transactional solutions across Citi’s sovereign, supranational, corporate, and local governments client base.

 He has advised many governments and companies on the broadest menu of financial services including debt and equity capital markets, local and international currency funding solutions, liability management, derivatives, trade, cash management, and treasury solutions.

-Steven was most recently (2018) CEO and Country Manager for Citi’s franchise in Ukraine where, based in Kyiv, he 1) acted as trusted advisor to CEOs and CFOs of top multinationals investing in Ukraine and local companies representing key sectors of the economy, 2) had day to day responsibility for risk management (credit, market and operational), and 3) franchise management covering KYC & AML, legal, HR and regulatory matters.
-Steven was recognized by Ukrainian and U.S. government officers as well as international and local companies for making Citi the “go to bank” in Ukraine.
+Steven was most recently (2018) CEO and Country Manager for Citi’s franchise in Ukraine where, based in Kyiv, he 1) acted as a trusted advisor to CEOs and CFOs of top multinationals investing in Ukraine and local companies representing key sectors of the economy, 2) had day to day responsibility for risk management (credit, market and operational), and 3) franchise management covering KYC & AML, legal, HR and regulatory matters.
+Steven was recognized by Ukrainian and U.S. government officers as well as international and local companies for making Citi the “go-to bank” in Ukraine.
 Prior to Ukraine, Steven had various management positions with Citi in Russia, the U.K., Czech Republic, Thailand, and Taiwan.
 He is originally from New York.

 He obtained his Master's Degree in Foreign Service from Georgetown University in Washington D.C. and a Bachelor of Arts degree from Cornell University in New York.